The most successful people in life aren’t particularly gifted or talented.

 No human being and no living thing begins her life by undercutting it.

-No human being, no matter how pampered or abused, no matter how spoiled or mistreated, starts out by giving up or giving in.
+No human being, no matter how pampered, no matter how abused, no matter how spoiled, no matter how mistreated, starts out by giving up or giving in.

 No one starts life irrevocably defeated.

 Abandoning the dreams of one’s youth comes only after a protracted process of perversion.

 The time it takes before this mindset dominates differs for each person.

 For most it is a gradual accretion of pressures and set-backs and frustrations and small failures, or by the systematic inculcation of mantras that this life doesn’t really matter, that our dreams can’t be fully realized anyway, and that human existence is accidental or meaningless or both — only to find, one day, that their passion, once a glowing force within, is now gone … but where and how?

 Others, having no depth of thought or will, stop at the first sign of adversity.